 This training article is not an article as such but an interview and insight into one of the best triathletes in the world over the last decade, ITU star and Team GB Olympian Stuart Hayes.
 Stuart is a highly experienced athlete and has been competing for nearly 20 years!
 He has seen a lot of changes...read more

 As the season is drawing to a close, or already has, it is time to start planning for next season.
-October may seem early when thinking about races for August/September 2013, but the time spent now will earn dividends come race day.
-Race day performance is the accumulation of many months of hard, ...read more
+October may seem early when thinking about races for August/September next year, but the time spent now will earn dividends come race day.
+Race day performance is the accumulation of many months of h...read more

 At this point in the season all but a handful of athletes will have completed their goal Ironman for the season.
 There will be a lucky few with a trip to Hawaii or somewhere similarly warm booked for later in the year, but the majority of us are now looking at recovery and speculating about our goa...read more